followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/1 Configuration/animation/easing.md

 * **linear**
 The animation progresses at a constant pace.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `VizAnimationEasing` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `VizAnimationEasing` enum.
 This enum accepts the following values: `EaseOutCubic` and `Linear`.
 <!--/fullDescription-->